mjstackhouse/asset-description-auditor/README.md

 # Asset Description Auditor for Kontent.ai

 This is a tool designed for [Kontent.ai](https://kontent.ai/) users who want to review and improve the quality of their asset metadata— specifically, the descriptions of their digital assets (like images, documents, and other files).
+You can try it out [here](https://asset-description-auditor.netlify.app/).

 ![Preview of the tool](asset-description-auditor-demo.gif)